Cagayan de Oro: Airport

-Cagayan de Oro's Laguindingan Airport (CGY), declared recently as the 7th hub of Cebu Pacific Airlines, handles domestic flights to and from Manila, Cebu City, Iloilo City, Davao City, Bacolod, Zamboanga City, Dumaguete, Tagbilaran and Clark in Angeles, Pampanga.
+Cagayan de Oro's Laguindingan Airport (CGY), declared recently as the 7th hub of Cebu Pacific Airlines, handles domestic flights to and from Davao City.
 It will serve international flights in the future.
 It sits on a 4.17 km2 site in Barangay Moog, Laguindingan, some 46 km northwest of Cagayan de Oro.
 The airport was inaugurated on January 11, 2006, by then President Gloria Macapagal Arroyo, who advocated the idea of an international airport along the Cagayan de Oro-Iligan Corridor, and was officially opened on June 15, 2013.

-Laguindingan International Airport is accessible by various modes of transportation provided by several transport operators from CDO and vice versa.
+Laguindingan Airport is accessible by various modes of transportation provided by several transport operators from CDO and vice versa.
 These are ALPHAT Airport metered yellow taxi, regular metered taxi, and several shuttle express vans that run on an hourly basis (Magnum Express with its terminal at Limketkai Center, LAX Shuttle with its terminal at Ayala Centrio, Odyssey Airport Express with its terminal at SM CDO Downtown Premier, CAGATRANSCO, Glorymer Transport, Donsals Express, JTS, The Lord's Transport Services, Europcar, Super 5, CDOTRANSCO, Numano Express).
 All have booths near the parking area at Laguindingan Airport.